foxh79/foxh79/README.md

-👋 Hi there, I'm Boniface Mwau!
+👋 Greetings!
+I'm Boniface Mwau.

-👀 I'm interested in exploring the intersection of technology, creativity and future trends in Artificial Intelligence.
+👀 I'm deeply intrigued by the convergence of technology, creativity, and forthcoming trends in Artificial Intelligence.

-🌱 I'm currently learning web development(JAVASCRIPT, HTML, CSS, REACT, DJANGO, LARAVEL) and machine learning(PYTHON), in my fourth year, Bsc.
-Computer Science, Maseno university.
+🌱 Currently, I'm immersed in the study of web development (JavaScript, HTML, CSS, React, Django, Laravel) and machine learning (Python), pursuing my fourth year of BSc.
+Computer Science at Maseno University.

-💞️ I'm looking to collaborate on open-source projects that make a positive impact on society.
+💞️ I'm actively seeking collaborations on open-source projects aimed at making a meaningful impact on society.

-📫 You can reach me via email at foxhtro@gmail.com.
+📫 Feel free to reach out to me via email at foxhtro@gmail.com.

-⚡ Fun fact: I'm an avid hiker and love exploring the great outdoors, especially camping 🏕, whenever I get the chance!
+⚡ Fun Fact: I find solace in the midst of nature and am an enthusiastic hiker, often indulging in camping adventures whenever an opportunity presents itself.
 <!---
 foxh79/foxh79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.